shoppertrail/shoppertrail-uat-guide/README.md

 ## ShopperTrail Quick Overview

 ShopperTrail is a data platform for local brick-and-mortar retail businesses.
 Store customers provide feedback as to why they walked out without buying an item (i.e. wrong size/brand), OR if an item was purchased, feedback as to how satisfied they were.

 There is no purchase necessary.
 In exchange for this feedback (or "Trail Drops"), users are granted points that can be spent in any ShopperTrail partner store on discounts/rewards.

 Stores using ShopperTrail obtain on-demand direct *private* feedback from customers.
-Providing critical insights from shoppers in-store which can be used for merchandising decisions.
+Providing critical insights from shoppers in-store which can be used for merchandising and inventory management decisions.

 ---